GenerateIt

 Special Characters

-^Matches the expression to its right at the start of a string.
+Matches the expression to its right at the start of a string.
 It matches every such instance before each \n in the string.

-$Matches the expression to its left at the end of a string.
+Matches the expression to its left at the end of a string.
 It matches every such instance before each \n in the string.

-.Matches any character except line terminators like \n.
+Matches any character except line terminators like \n.

-\Escapes special characters or denotes character classes.
+Escapes special characters or denotes character classes.

-A|BMatches expression A or B. If A is matched first, B is left untried.
+Matches expression A or B. If A is matched first, B is left untried.

-+Greedily matches the expression to its left 1 or more times.
+Greedily matches the expression to its left 1 or more times.

 Greedily matches the expression to its left 0 or more times.

-?Greedily matches the expression to its left 0 or 1 times.
-But if ? is added to qualifiers (+, *, and ? itself) it will perform matches in a non-greedy manner.
+Greedily matches the expression to its left 0 or 1 times.
+If ? is added to qualifiers (+, *, and ? itself) it performs a non-greedy match.

-{m}Matches the expression to its left m times, and not less.
+Matches the expression to its left exactly m times.

-{m,n}Matches the expression to its left m to n times, and not less.
+Matches the expression to its left from m to n times.

-{m,n}?Matches the expression to its left m times, and ignores n.
+Matches the expression to its left m times, ignoring n.
 See ? above.

 Character Classes (Special Sequences)

-\SMatches non-whitespace characters.
+Matches non-whitespace characters.

 Sets

-[ ]Contains a set of characters to match.
+Contains a set of characters to match.

-[a-z]Matches any alphabet from a to z.
+Matches any character from a to z.

-[-a]As above, matches a or -.
+Matches a or -.

-[a-z0-9]Matches characters from a to z and also from 0 to 9.
+Matches characters from a to z and 0 to 9.

-[(+*)]Special characters become literal inside a set, so this matches (, +, *, and ).
+Matches literal (, +, *, and ).

 Groups

-( )Matches the expression inside the parentheses and groups it.
+Groups the expression inside the parentheses.

-• a — Matches ASCII only
+• a — ASCII only

 • i — Ignore case